cupy/cupy/docs/source/user_guide/performance.rst

 Use CUB/cuTENSOR backends for reduction and other routines
 ----------------------------------------------------------

-For reduction operations (such as :func:`cupy.sum`, :func:`cupy.prod`, :func:`~cupy.amin`, :func:`~cupy.amax`, :func:`~cupy.argmin`, :func:`~cupy.argmax`) and many more routines built upon them, CuPy ships with our own implementations so that things just work out of box.
+For reduction operations (such as :func:`~cupy.sum`, :func:`~cupy.prod`, :func:`~cupy.amin`, :func:`~cupy.amax`, :func:`~cupy.argmin`, :func:`~cupy.argmax`) and many more routines built upon them, CuPy ships with our own implementations so that things just work out of box.
 However, there are dedicated efforts to further accelerate these routines, such as `CUB <https://github.com/NVIDIA/cub>`_ and `cuTENSOR <https://developer.nvidia.com/cutensor>`_.

-In order to support more performant backends wherever applicable, starting v8 CuPy uses an environment variable :envvar:`CUPY_ACCELERATORS` to allow users to specify the desired backends (and in what order they are tried).
+In order to support more performant backends wherever applicable, starting v8 CuPy introduces an environment variable :envvar:`CUPY_ACCELERATORS` to allow users to specify the desired backends (and in what order they are tried).
 For example, consider summing over a 256-cube array:

 .. doctest::